Plumsail/forms-docs/SharePoint/how-to/docx-to-pdf.rst

 In the template we will specify the variables in braces {{ }}, for example **{{InvoiceNumber}}**.
 And in the flow, in *Create DOCX from Template* action will set variables with the values.

-In the table, as we want to get repeating data, we will use the following construction **{{ITEMS.TITLE}}**, where Items is the variable and Title is the name of the field in the repeating table.
+In the table, as we want to get repeating data, we will use the following construction **{{Items.Title}}**, where Items is the variable and Title is the name of the field in the repeating table.

 ..
 Note:: As we have Choice fields, we use this construction to pass the values in the template **{{Items.Status.Value}}**, where Items is the variable, Status is the name of the field in the repeating table and Value is the selected value in the Choice field.